au210757/Spring2024TipCalculator/README.md

-A simple tip calculator written uisng Java & Android Studio, using API 21.
+A simple tip calculator written using Java & Android Studio, using API 21.